Sailing Wild Horses

 We use propane gas for cooking but the rest of the energy for living on Wild Horses comes from the batteries, fueled by lots of solar panels.

-Wild Horses has a TV which we use to project streaming content.
-And, of course, we have our cell phones with lots and lots of data...
+Wild Horses has a TV which we use to project streaming content and we have our cell phones to access email, texts, the weather and, weirdly enough, as a phone.
+All of this is fueled by data via our Starlink unit.

 Inside Wild Horses we have an oven and three burner stove, fed by propane.
 Outside, we have a BBQ attached to one of the stern rails.
 We also have a fairly large top loading freezer and a small front loading fridge, about the size of half of a regular-sized fridge.